lobanov/elm-taskport/README.md

 Usage
 -----

-Before TypePort can be used in Elm, it must be set up on JavaScript side.
+Before TaskPort can be used in Elm, it must be set up on JavaScript side.
 There are a few steps that need to be done.

 ### 1. Include TaskPort JavaScript companion package
 There are two ways to go about doing this depending on what is more appropriate for your application.